 Vitamins B, C, D and K and the minerals zinc, chromium and magnesium all play vital roles in glucose management.
 Be sure to include foods from the micronutrients table that are good sources of these vitamins and minerals.

-This amazing spice can control blood glucose levels in the same way as metformin (a medicine that helps control blood sugar levels).
+This amazing spice can control blood glucose levels in a similar way to metformin (a medicine that helps control blood sugar levels).
 You can take cinnamon as a supplement or add it to your food daily.